wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Design/DesignSystem.md

 documentation for the [Design API](../Development/Architecture/FClasses).

-For reference, here is a flow diagram showing how utility classes, element tokens, compoennt tokens and components are composed to create a basic, horizontal tout:
+For reference, here is a flow diagram showing how utility classes, element tokens, component tokens and components are composed to create a basic, horizontal tout:

 ![](./ToutHorizontalDefaultFlow.svg)